 I sat with them, gazing at the dreamy view before us…

 Whenever I spot wildflowers, my fascination with their beauty keeps me engrossed in photographing them , this time though, I gave up the camera and smelled the unique, delicate scent of these little beauties…

 Hearts forming unusual bonds…

 The curious bonding between sheep and shepherds is mentioned often in one of my all-time favorite books, “The Alchemist”.
 I got to witness this amazing understanding between a farm keeper and these unassuming animals when my host Debra – a dear friend, and the lovely lady who owns the farm, made this simple call – SHEEP, SHEEP!!!
 And at once, these cute sheep came rushing, and then stood like this, in anticipation of what must be she calling for… :)

 The morning I have narrated here was filled with moments lived intensely, when you actually pause, observe, and see much more, in terms of both quantity and quality.
 During one of such instants, I had observed these two beautiful horses hanging out with each other, keeping together with almost all the time.

 Looking at this companionship was obviously heart-warming.
 However, witnessing them became a really precious experience when I came to know that they lived together once, before sixteen years, and after staying apart for those many years, they were back together since last some days!
 It left me awe-struck!

 This little story told many tales unknown to me…

-Each one of these souvenir moments were fairly brief and seemingly “simple”.
+Each one of these souvenir moments was fairly brief and seemingly “simple”.
 It was so dangerously easy for these little things to remain unnoticed, for these moments to pass before my eyes, un-lived…

 The wholesome experience they brought to my senses would not have been mine ever…